zaccherinij/jeremyzacch/README.md

 <hr/>

 <p align="center">
-I am interested in tech, design, privacy, creativity, strategy, growth, freedom and humans — in my work, and in life in general.
-I am currently marketing lead/DevRel at <a href="https://github.com/zama-ai">Zama</a>.
-The easiest way to connect with me is to DM on <a href="https://twitter.com/jeremyzacch">Twitter</a>.
+I am interested in tech, design, privacy, creativity, strategy, growth, freedom and humans — in my work, and in life in general.<br/> I am currently marketing lead/DevRel at <a href="https://github.com/zama-ai">Zama</a> and the easiest way to connect with me is to DM on <a href="https://twitter.com/jeremyzacch">Twitter</a>.
 </p>

 <hr/>